 Helping children with ADHD succeed in school can be a challenge for teachers.
 Luckily, strategies that are effective for teaching students with ADHD are also helpful to most students.
-In fact, modifying your teaching style and curriculum to meet the needs of diverse learners often results in better teaching for all as lessons become more versatile, interesting, and practical.
+In fact, modifying teaching approaches and curriculum to meet the needs of diverse learners often results in better teaching for all as lessons become more versatile, interesting, and practical.